ryanfitch/ruby_koans_enlightenment/readme.md

 Ruby Koans
 ==============
-My (work in progress) solutions to Koans and to Ruby enlightenment.
+My (work in progress) solutions to Koans and Ruby enlightenment.